gsinclair/school_record/doc/brainstorm.md

     * What happened today/this week/etc.?
     * When did I start and finish each topic?
     * What homework have I assigned?
-* Understand the school calendar:
+* Understand the school calendar and my timetable:
     * Know what days I see each class and prompt me that some entries are yet to be recorded.
     * Know what days school is in session.